WRITTEN BY: BRUCE LOVELACE

 You can use an electronic timing machine to help you with the precise timing of photographing splashes or you can use a Pluto Trigger/valve for precision droplets.

-You can read a full post on all the potential fear you need for macro photography here.
+You can read a full post on all the potential gear you need for macro photography here.

 I hope this post was somewhat helpful.
 Use the search box below to explore any specific topic on this website or pursue the related posts listed below my signature.